Kulman Ghising in ending power cuts in Nepal

 India is eager to enhance Nepal's power export capacity, primarily to import power to meet its power demands.
 However, Nepal needs to ensure that any future steps in this regard are not measured solely in economic terms.
 The other costs of building hydropower plants, e.g., the adverse effect on the ecology of this biodiverse region and the displacement of local communities, should be considered with equal importance.

 Nepal will have time to strategically plan its hydropower development in a sustainable manner, but the prompt resolution to the immediate crisis of long power cuts, that became possible primarily because of Ghising's leadership, has provided much-needed relief to the nation.
 Ghising's success in ending the power cuts in the country has made him a national hero.
-It may have been simply a matter of his effective management, aided with coincidental timing of the completion of a few new plants during his tenure, that had ended the power cuts, but the message his success sent instilled hope and belief in many that a difference can be made to the society despite political and bureaucratic challenges.
+It may have been simply a matter of his effective management, aided with coincidental timing of the completion of a few new plants during his tenure, together with the government's appointment of a right person to lead the utility, that had ended the power cuts, but the message his success sent instilled hope and belief in many that a difference can be made to the society despite political and bureaucratic challenges.
 His success story made many believe that even a single person can make a significant contribution to the society.
 We hope that his success will serve as a precursor to Nepal being able to produce power in a sustainable and ecologically friendly manner, and it being a major exporter of clean energy.

 Congratulations Mr. Ghising on your achievement and thank you for being a role model to many.
 Your success story will inspire many others in the community to craft their own success stories.